Sharcoux/SimpleQL/docs/plugins.md

 ### onDeletion

 This is an object describing all the functions that should be called when an object is deleted from any table.
-It will receive the [onEvent parameters](#onevent-parameters) as second parameter.
+It will receive the list of deleted objects and [onEvent parameters](#onevent-parameters) as second parameter.

 ```javascript
 const onDeletion = {